Distributionally Robust Stochastic Optimization with Wasserstein Distance

-\ABSTRACT{ Distributionally robust stochastic optimization (DRSO) is an approach to optimization under uncertainty in which, instead of assuming that there is an underlying probability distribution that is known exactly, one hedges against a chosen set of distributions.
+\ABSTRACT{ Distributionally robust stochastic optimization (DRSO) is an approach to optimization under uncertainty in which, instead of assuming that there is a known true underlying probability distribution, one hedges against a chosen set of distributions.
 In this paper we first point out that the set of distributions should be chosen to be appropriate for the application at hand, and that some of the choices that have been popular until recently are, for many applications, not good choices.
-We consider sets of distributions that are within a chosen Wasserstein distance from a nominal distribution, for example an empirical distribution resulting from available data.
-The paper argues that such a choice of sets has two advantages: (1) The resulting distributions hedged against are more reasonable than those resulting from other popular choices of sets.
-(2) The problem of determining the worst-case expectation over the resulting set of distributions has desirable tractability properties.
-We derive a dual reformulation of the corresponding DRSO problem and construct approximate worst-case distributions (or an exact worst-case distribution if it exists) explicitly via the first-order optimality conditions of the dual problem.
-Our contributions are five-fold. (i) We identify necessary and sufficient conditions for the existence of a worst-case distribution, which are naturally related to the growth rate of the objective function. (ii) We show that the worst-case distributions resulting from an appropriate Wasserstein distance have a concise structure and a clear interpretation. (iii) Using this structure, we show that data-driven DRSO problems can be approximated to any accuracy by robust optimization problems, and thereby many DRSO problems become tractable by using tools from robust optimization. (iv) To the best of our knowledge, our proof of strong duality is the first constructive proof for DRSO problems, and we show that the constructive proof technique is also useful in other contexts. (v) Our strong duality result holds in a very general setting, and we show that it can be applied to infinite dimensional process control problems and worst-case value-at-risk analysis. }
+We next consider sets of distributions that are within a chosen Wasserstein distance from a nominal distribution.
+Such a choice of sets has two advantages: (1)~The resulting distributions hedged against are more reasonable than those resulting from other popular choices of sets.
+(2)~The problem of determining the worst-case expectation over the resulting set of distributions has desirable tractability properties.
+We derive a strong duality reformulation of the corresponding DRSO problem and construct approximate worst-case distributions (or an exact worst-case distribution if it exists) explicitly via the first-order optimality conditions of the dual problem.

+Our contributions are four-fold. (i) We identify necessary and sufficient conditions for the existence of a worst-case distribution, which are naturally related to the growth rate of the objective function. (ii) We show that the worst-case distributions resulting from an appropriate Wasserstein distance have a concise structure and a clear interpretation. (iii) Using this structure, we show that data-driven DRSO problems can be approximated to any accuracy by robust optimization problems, and thereby many DRSO problems become tractable by using tools from robust optimization. (iv) Our strong duality result holds in a very general setting.
+As examples, we show that it can be applied to infinite dimensional process control and intensity estimation for point processes. }